Month 1, Day 30, Saturday 3:30 p.m.

 Oliver’s heart sank.

-The copper went white-faced, then shoved the woman to the ground, his hand going for the battle wand at his waist.
+White-faced, the man shoved her to the ground, his hand going for the battle wand at his waist.

 Oliver lunged for the door handle, but Huntley blocked him.
 “He’ll kill her!”
 Oliver snapped.